alhassy/emacs.d/README.md

           user-mail-address "alhassy@gmail.com")

-By default, in Emacs, we may send mail: Write it in Emacs with `C-x m`, then press `C-c C-s` to have it sent via your OS's default mailing system &#x2013;mine appears to be Gmail via the browser.
+By default, in Emacs, we may send mail: Write it in Emacs with `C-x m`, then press `C-c C-c` to have it sent via your OS's default mailing system &#x2013;mine appears to be Gmail via the browser.
+Or cancel sending mail with `C-c C-k` &#x2013;the same commands for capturing, discussed below (•̀ᴗ•́)و

 To send and read email in Emacs we use [GNUS](https://en.wikipedia.org/wiki/Gnus) &#x2013;which, like many GNU itself, it a recursive acronym: